lea-cohausz/chatbot_interaction_data/ReadMe.md

 You can find the two datasets (main, critical) in folder *data*.

-The codebook and additional figures and information can be found in the PDF file.
+The codebook can be found in Coedbook.pdf.

+Further analyses (as referenced in the paper but also additional ones) can be found in AddtitionalAnalysis.pdf.